ipfs/helia/README.md

 ## Roadmap

-The roadmap can be found here: https://github.com/ipfs/pomegranate/issues/5
+Please find and comment on [the Roadmap here](https://github.com/ipfs/pomegranate/issues/5).

 ## Contribute

 This IPFS implementation in JavaScript is a work in progress.
-[Here are some ways you can help](https://blog.ipfs.tech/state-of-ipfs-in-js/#%F0%9F%A4%9D-ways-you-can-help).
+[Here are some ways you can help](https://blog.ipfs.tech/state-of-ipfs-in-js/#%F0%9F%A4%9D-ways-you-can-help)!

 ## License